Case Management Leaders FAQs

 The waiver redesign continues to be a priority, and this change is a part of the overall approach to redesign.
 Updates can be found on the BDDS Waiver Redesign webpage.

-How are you ensuring that the process to choose case management companies is fair and objective?
+How did you ensure that the process to choose case management companies was fair and objective?

-The competitive procurement process operates under the direction of the Indiana Department of Administration.
+DDRS utilized the competitive procurement process which operates under the direction of the Indiana Department of Administration.

 Will the rate increase?

 There will be no change in the rate for case management services at this time, and there will be no change in how case management is funded.

 Are cost savings or financial reasons driving this change?

 No. BDDS is not transitioning to a 1915(b)(4) Fee for Service waiver and contracted case management structure for financial reasons.
 There is no cost savings to the state to do so.